QryptoPay setup guide

 WEBHOOK_KEY: <webhook key from settings>

-function generate_token(private_key_b64, terminal_uuid) -> string
+function generate_payment_token(private_key_b64, terminal_uuid) -> string

 seed := decode_base64_any(private_key_b64)

-# Generate a unique nonce (typically uuid4)
+# generate a unique nonce (typically uuid4)

 nonce := uuid_v4()

-# Build the payload (required fields)
+# build the payload (required fields + payment data)

 payload := {

-ts: current_unix_time_seconds(),
+timestamp: current_unix_time_seconds(),

 nonce: nonce,